ScanMountGoat/ArcExplorer/README.md

 A file browser and extractor for Smash Ultimate's data.arc file for Windows and Linux.

 ## Installation
-Download and install the Microsoft [.NET Core 3.1 desktop runtime](https://dotnet.microsoft.com/download/dotnet-core/3.1/runtime/?utm_source=getdotnetcore&utm_medium=referral
-) if you haven't already.
-Make sure to install the version to run desktop apps and select x64.
-When running the program for the first time, it should provide a link to install .NET Core 3.1 if it is not installed already. **If you still get a message about installing .NET Core 3.1 after launching the program, install .NET Core 3.1 again and make sure to select the 64 bit desktop runtime.**

 The latest version of the program can be downloaded from [releases](https://github.com/ScanMountGoat/ArcExplorer/releases).
 Report any bugs or request new features in [issues](https://github.com/ScanMountGoat/ArcExplorer/issues).
+See the release notes for installation instructions and tips for correctly installing the needed components.

 ## Running the Program
 On Windows, open the program by double clicking ArcExplorer.exe.
 On Linux, open a terminal in the executable directory and run `./ArcExplorer`.
 Mac OS support isn't planned at this time, but it should be possible to build ArcExplorer, SmashArcNet, and smash-arc for Mac OS from source.